opendistro-for-elasticsearch/sql/sql-odbc/docs/user/power_bi_support.md

 * Optional: [odfesqlodbc_import.pbids](../../src/PowerBIConnector/PBIDSExamples) to help with repeated connections to the same server

 ## Setup
-* Copy `OdfeSqlOdbcPBIConnector.mez` file in the `<User>\Documents\Power BI Desktop\Custom Connectors\` folder.
+* Copy `OdfeSqlOdbcPBIConnector.mez` file to the `<User>\Documents\Power BI Desktop\Custom Connectors\` folder.
 This will let Power BI access custom connector.
 If you have installed the On-premises data gateway, you should be able to see the ODBC is detected as a custom connector in the **Connectors** tab.

 <img src="img/pbi_gateway_connectors.png" width="500">